oslabs-beta/lambda-logger/README.md

     - After get keys, get the region
     ![](./docs/assets/images/region.png)

-- Since we have all stuff to log in, on the terminal run `npm run dev`, navigate to http://localhost:8080/ to view web application, and use both keys and region to access.
+- Since we have all stuff to log in, on the terminal run `npm install`, then `npm run dev`, navigate to http://localhost:8080/ to view web application, and use both keys and region to access.
     ![](./docs/assets/images/homepage.png)

 - Nav Bar Overview (Dropdowns, Search, Theme)